 Tell us about your career as a model.
 How did you get started?

-During my academic year in Vienna, I was approached by Next who wanted to sign me, but I was absorbed by studies.
+During my studies in Vienna, I was approached by Next who wanted to sign me, but I was absorbed by my studies.
 Shortly after completing the academic year, I got in touch with New Madison.
 We spoke on Skype and two days later I was in Paris.
-All went quickly from there.
+Everything went very fast from that moment on!

 When did you first sign with an agency and what was that like?